-Summary: Key Points
+Summary: Key Points for Improved LED Light Measurements

 Improving LED light measurements requires a multi-faceted approach.
 The three components that Hulett focuses on in this series are power, accuracy, and repeatability.
 Watch the webinar summary video below to see the highlights from all three parts of the series.

-Part One: Power
+Improved LED Light Measurements Part One: Power

-Sustained power is the foundation for LED light measurement.
+Sustained power is the foundation for LED light measurements.
 As LED devices including COB, array, luminaires, emitters, and others are moving to higher power levels, understanding the power limitations of current sources and source measure units (SMU) is critical.
 Many current sources, Keithley included, advertize 1000W power but that doesn’t mean that 1000W of sustained power is possible.

 In this first segment of the webinar series, Hulett will teach you how to identify current source power limitations that may negatively impact your LED light measurements.